Sillybutts/Thumper/README.md

 - 3x Caliburn/TC takedown pins
 - Way more 4-40 screws

+# DO NOT PRINT THIS YET, THESE ARE NOT READY FOR PRINTING.
+JUST SHARING THEM TO AN ALPHA TESTER.
+I WILL MAKE AN ANNOUNCEMENT ON MY YOUTUBE, OR CHANGE THE TEXT HERE, WHEN FILES ARE READY FOR OTHER PEOPLE!

 Here is the full hardware list/BOM:

 - 42x 4-40 screws